Pair density wave in quarter metals from a repulsive fermionic interaction in graphene heterostructures: A renormalization group study

 \emph{Background}.~Over the last few years, tremendous experimental breakthroughs have unfolded the effects of electronic interactions in the global phase diagram of chirally-stacked $n$ layer graphene heterostructures for $n \geq 2$ when these systems are subject to strong $D$ fields and are gradually doped away from the charge neutrality point.
 At sufficiently high doping, electronic bands display the full four-fold valley and spin degeneracy, yielding a metal.
 By contrast, as the chemical doping or carrier density is gradually reduced, the system enters into a half-metallic phase, where the electronic bands retain their valley degeneracy but lose the spin degeneracy.
-Upon further lowering the chemical doping or carrier density, the residual valley degeneracy gets lifted from the bands and the system enters into a fully polarized quarter-metal phase.
+Upon further lowering the chemical doping or carrier density, the residual valley degeneracy gets lifted from the bands and the system enters into a fully polarized quarter metal phase.
 These features have been observed in all the systems with $n \geq 2$, yielding a unified global phase diagram.
-Typically, the valley-polarized quarter-metal results from the anomalous Hall ordering, manifesting via nonzero anomalous Hall conductivity ($\sigma_{xy}$) and hysteresis in off-diagonal resistivity ($R_{xy}$).
-However, such a quarter-metal can also result from an unusual valley coherent charge density-wave order, as observed in systems with $n=3$ and $n=6$~\cite{ref:BBLG:1, ref:BBLG:2, ref:BBLG:3, ref:BBLG:4, ref:RTLG:1, ref:RTLG:2, ref:RTLG:3, ref:RTLG:4, ref:RTLG:5, ref:TTLG:1, ref:TTLG:2, ref:RPLG:1, ref:RPLG:2, ref:RPLG:3, ref:RHLG:1, ref:RHLG:2, ref:RHLG:3, ref:RHLG:4, ref:RHLG:5}.
+Typically, the valley-polarized quarter metal results from the anomalous Hall ordering, manifesting via nonzero anomalous Hall conductivity ($\sigma_{xy}$) and hysteresis in off-diagonal resistivity ($R_{xy}$).
+However, the quarter metal can also result from an unusual valley coherent charge density-wave order, as observed in systems with $n=3$ and $n=6$~\cite{ref:BBLG:1, ref:BBLG:2, ref:BBLG:3, ref:BBLG:4, ref:RTLG:1, ref:RTLG:2, ref:RTLG:3, ref:RTLG:4, ref:RTLG:5, ref:TTLG:1, ref:TTLG:2, ref:RPLG:1, ref:RPLG:2, ref:RPLG:3, ref:RHLG:2, ref:RHLG:3, ref:RHLG:4, ref:RHLG:5}.